useRef

 other uses

-to hold any kind of value that persists across renders, and that is to be discarded on unmount.
-For example, we may store an internal counter that is incremented when the component renders.
-Because it is not part of the React's state, it's incrementation does not trigger a re-render.
+We can use useRef to hold any kind of value that persists across renders, and that is only discarded on unmount.
+For example, we store a counter that increments when the component renders.
+Because it is not part of the React's state, its incrementation does not trigger a re-render.